meowmeowahr/KevinbotV3-DesktopClient/README.md

 [![codecov](https://codecov.io/gh/meowmeowahr/KevinbotV3-DesktopClient/graph/badge.svg?token=7Y1GZD15MH)](https://codecov.io/gh/meowmeowahr/KevinbotV3-DesktopClient)
 [![Github Version](https://img.shields.io/github/v/release/meowmeowahr/KevinbotV3-DesktopClient?display_name=tag&include_prereleases)](https://github.com/meowmeowahr/KevinbotV3-DesktopClient/releases)

-> [!WARNING]
-> This application is still being developed and is not fully functional yet.
-Do not expect it to work!

 Home to the new Kevinbot v3 Desktop Client.
 This is intended to be a replacement for the [Remote](https://github.com/meowmeowahr/KevinbotV3-Remote).